 But you still need to know the rise and the run, the “X-in-12”, in order to find the roof slope in degrees, unless you’re using a slope finder that tells you the slope in degrees.

-Before you can determine the area of a roof, you need to know its slope.
-You can find the slope by getting up on a ladder at the rake edge of the roof (the sloping edge) and measuring with a ruler and a spirit level, or you can use a specially-designed slope finder.
+Before you can determine the area of a roof, you need to know its pitch.
+You can find the roof pitch by getting up on a ladder at the rake edge of the roof (the sloping edge) and measuring with a ruler and a spirit level, or you can use a specially-designed slope finder.

 (If you want to know the slope of anything with amazing accuracy and you like cool new tools, you should check out this digital level.